luketurner/factor/cljs_quickstart.md

   - I recommend running `npm run start` manually in the terminal, then use Calva's `Connect to an existing REPL server in your project`

 - The development-only `re-frisk` dashboards are great for observing state propagation through your app.
 It can answer the question "what happened?" and obviates (most) debug logging.

+### Hot-Reloading

+Assuming you copied this example exactly, your `core.cljs` file should already have an `after-load` function that will be called every hot-reload.
+This file should:

+1. Re-register event handlers, interceptors, and fx handlers.
+2. Re-register subscriptions.
+3. Re-render the React/Reagent view.